bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 {% end %}

-We'll look at how each [`RenderSystem`] is setup in a separate page, but for now we'll just do an overview of the whole process.
+We'll look at how each [`RenderSystem`] is set up in a separate page, but for now we'll just do an overview of the whole process.
 Specifically, we can look at the main five steps that occur during rendering:

-1. Extract
+ **1. Extract**

 To render an image to the screen, we first have to figure out what is happening in our game!
 We use the Extract step to copy information from the main app `World` into the `RenderWorld`.